 SPIN is exclusive to POC and it’s incorporated into the POC Octal X.

 Wavecel is a cutting-edge product from Bontrager which uses a mesh of synthetic gel between the pads and shell of the helmet to create something like a crumple zone.

 In an impact, the resilient material flexes and crumples in reaction to the force at the point of impact to absorb and redirect it.
 Bontrager claims that this is up to 48 times as safe as traditional foam helmets, and it’s certainly one of the most futuristic-looking options available.

-Koroyd consists of a mesh which shapes perfectly to the head and reacts by distributing force in a crash.
+Koroyd consists of a mesh that shapes perfectly to the head and reacts by distributing force in a crash.

-Koroyd’s unique point is that it’s constructed from tubes of material which have been welded together, eliminating adhesives which can corrode or break apart.
+Koroyd’s unique point is that it’s constructed from tubes of material that have been welded together, eliminating adhesives that can corrode or break apart.

 5. Safety Standards